MicrosoftDocs/win32/desktop-src/SecCrypto/qualifiers-item.md

 ---
-Description: Retrieves a qualifier based on a specified index. ms.assetid: 4d54358d-99de-4a1c-b843-41006f47a279
+description: Retrieves a qualifier based on a specified index. ms.assetid: 4d54358d-99de-4a1c-b843-41006f47a279
 title: Qualifiers.Item property
 ms.topic: reference